IR35 changes – update

 Click here for more information.

 Changes to the IR35 legislation have big implications for businesses and contractors.
-Paul Scope, joint head of the Newcastle Employment team at Ward Hadaway, explains all you need to know.
+Paul Scope, Employment Partner at Ward Hadaway, explains all you need to know.

 You can check out the first episode of our Laying Down the Law podcast featuring Paul Scope and our friends at MHA Tait Walker and Nigel Wright, explaining all your need to know about the new IR35 rules using the links below: